imverma/DataEngineering-YouTube-Analysis-Project/README.md

 # Data Engineering YouTube Analysis Project

-## Overview
+## Project Overview

-This project aims to securely manage, streamline, and perform analysis on the structured and semi-structured YouTube videos data based on the video categories and the trending metrics.
+This project is centered around efficiently managing, streamlining, and performing comprehensive analysis on structured and semi-structured YouTube video data.
+The initiative begins by ingesting data from the Kaggle Dataset.
+Thereafter, we utilize AWS Lambda for the data cleaning process.
+The subsequent phase involves processing via the Glue ETL job.
+Once the processing is complete, the data finds its resting place in AWS Athena, achieved by running Glue Crawler on the dedicated S3 buckets.
+The culmination of the project lies in the analysis, executed through AWS Quicksight.
+Additionally, efforts have been put into generating insightful reports via Tableau.

 ## Project Goals
 1. Data Ingestion — Build a mechanism to ingest data from different sources